 - 2.4.1.
 Examinations and other forms of assessment shall, where appropriate, be marked anonymously. - 2.4.2.
 The Course Assessment Board shall decide which of the synoptically assessed courses have been successfully completed. - 2.4.3.
 The Course Assessment Board shall ratify the mark and determine a grade in the range of A-F for Student performance in each course. - 2.4.4.
 The Course Assessment Board shall return decisions in the form of grades.
-The following table shall be used by examiners for the mapping of marks onto grades: - A Excellent Exemplary range and depth of attainment of intended learning outcomes, secured by discriminating command of a comprehensive range of relevant materials and analyses, and by deployment of considered judgement relating to key issues, concepts and procedure. - B Very Good Conclusive attainment of virtually all intended learning outcomes, clearly grounded on a close familiarity with a wide range of supporting evidence, constructively utilised to reveal appreciable depth of understanding. - C Good Clear attainment of most of the intended learning outcomes, some more securely grasped than others, resting on a circumscribed range of evidence and displaying a variable depth of understanding.
+The following table shall be used by examiners for the mapping of marks onto grades:

-Learner has passed the course.
+Learner has passed

-- D Satisfactory Acceptable attainment of intended learning outcomes, displaying a qualified familiarity with a minimally sufficient range of relevant materials, and a grasp of the analytical issues and concepts which is generally reasonable, albeit insecure. - E Adequate Attainment deficient in respect of specific intended Learner is awarded learning outcomes, with mixed evidence as to the depth of knowledge and weak deployment of arguments or deficient manipulations. - F Inadequate Attainment of intended learning outcomes appreciably deficient in critical respects, lacking secure basis in awarded credit. relevant factual and analytical dimensions.
+- A Excellent Exemplary range and depth of attainment of intended learning outcomes, secured by discriminating command of a comprehensive range of relevant materials and analyses, and by deployment of considered judgement relating to key issues, concepts and procedure. - B Very Good Conclusive attainment of virtually all intended learning outcomes, clearly grounded on a close familiarity with a wide range of supporting evidence, constructively utilised to reveal appreciable depth of understanding. - C Good Clear attainment of most of the intended learning the course. outcomes, some more securely grasped than others, resting on a circumscribed range of evidence and displaying a variable depth of understanding. - D Satisfactory Acceptable attainment of intended learning outcomes, displaying a qualified familiarity with a minimally sufficient range of relevant materials, and a grasp of the analytical issues and concepts which is generally reasonable, albeit insecure. - E Adequate Attainment deficient in respect of specific intended Learner is awarded learning outcomes, with mixed evidence as to the depth of knowledge and weak deployment of arguments or deficient manipulations. - FInadequateAttainment of intended learning outcomes appreciably deficient in critical respects, lacking secure basis in relevant factual and analytical dimensions.Learner is not awarded credit.